Part Two

 “I’d be honoured,” I answered.

 A few days later, in the mid‑afternoon, a car pulled up outside our place on Union Lane.
-I got in and sat beside Mr. Blades’s daughter while her husband drove.
+I got in and sat beside Jean while her husband drove.
 They both seemed to be in their late fifties.
-I no longer recall their names, as it was the only time we met.

 After a moment, I turned to her and asked, “Would you like to know how your father and I met?”

-She shook her head.
+Jean shook her head.
 “No. Not yet.
-I’m still trying to understand how someone we didn’t know was with him at the end.
+I’m still trying to understand how someone I’ve not met was with him at the end.
 Maybe later.”

 She took a breath.
 “Please tell me how you met my father.”

-I told her about meeting him at the side of the road and how he responded when I introduced myself in writing.
+I told her about meeting him at the side of the road on Christmas Day and how he responded when I introduced myself in writing.
 I described some of the moments we shared and how interested he was in the ice hockey team.

 She then continued, “My father’s most valued possession is a series of gardening books.
 I would like you to have them.”